avatechai/avatar-graph-comfyui/README.md

 # Development

 <details>
-<summary> If you are interested in contributing expand to see development details✨ </summary>
+<summary> If you are interested in contributing expand to see development details </summary>

 For comfyui frontend extension, frontend js located at `avatar-graph-comfyui/js`